 What is it that you aspire to achieve by blocking him on social media?

-Do you seek an understanding of what transpired between you two and you need space in order to figure it all out?
+Do you seek an understanding of what transpired between you two and you need space to figure it all out?

-Do you wish to create a much-needed separation from that part of your life in order to focus on closing that chapter?
+Do you wish to create a much-needed separation from that part of your life to focus on closing that chapter?

 Those should be your main goals—what you need, as opposed to what his reaction will be.